E.U. imposes sanctions on Russian officials after Navalny imprisonment

 “Russian is drifting towards an authoritarian state and driving away from Europe,” E.U. foreign policy chief Josep Borrell said in announcing the sanctions.
 “It is interested in confrontation and disengagement from the European Union.”

 He said the sanctions would target officials responsible for Navalny’s detention and prosecution.
-Although the final list is subject to confirmation, E.U. officials plan to target two prosecutorial officials, the head of Russia’s national guard, and the head of Russia’s prison service, diplomats said, speaking on the condition of anonymity to discuss internal planning.
+Although the final list is subject to confirmation, E.U. officials plan to target two prosecutorial officials, the head of Russia’s national guard and the head of Russia’s prison service, diplomats said, speaking on the condition of anonymity to discuss internal planning.

 The measures will go into effect in about a week.